openbao/openbao/website/content/docs/auth/ldap.mdx

 ## LDAP group -> policy mapping

-Next we want to create a mapping from an LDAP group to a OpenBao policy:
+Next we want to create a mapping from an LDAP group to an OpenBao policy:

 ```shell-session
 $ bao write auth/ldap/groups/scientists policies=foo,bar